SHervoe-Hansen/website/content/post/protein_unfolding/index.md

 $$
 P_{i} = \frac{e^{\frac{-E}{RT}}}{Q}
 $$
+Returning to the loaded loaded dice example, using the potential energy associated with the different numbers we can write a partition function for the load dice and calculate the associated probabily of the individual microstates illustrated in the figure below.

 {{< figure src="Dice_Partition_function_cheat.png" caption="Statistical thermodynamics of a loaded dice" numbered="true" >}}

-WRITE A LITTLE ABOUT LAST IMAGE AND CHECK THAT EQUATIONS ARE THE SAME
+We find the dice showing the number 5, which is having the lead piece in the buttom of the dice, is having the highest probabily of all the microstates, as it would also be expected by rational thinking.

 ### Lattice Statistics of Proteins: The HP Model
 Having covered some of the fundamentals of statistical thermodynamics, we are now ready to address protein folding.
-To do so we will use the so-called "hydrophobic-polar (HP) protein folding model" which reduces the number of amino acids from 21 to 2 with the two amino acids only being different from each other by one being hydrophobic (H) incapable of intermolecular interactions and the other being polar (P) having the ability to do hydrogen bonding with other adjcent residues.
+To do so we will use the so-called "[hydrophobic-polar (HP) protein folding model](https://en.wikipedia.org/wiki/Hydrophobic-polar_protein_folding_model)" which reduces the number of amino acids from 21 to 2 with the two amino acids only being different from each other by one being hydrophobic (H) incapable of intermolecular interactions and the other being polar (P) having the ability to do hydrogen bonding with other adjcent residues.
 Adapting to a 2-dimensional latice and using the sequence "HPPHPH" the microstates have been visualized below